Brijendra97/Machine-Learning/README.md

 # Machine-Learning
-This repository contains basic Machine Learning Algorithms with jupyter notebook and the datasets uses by algorithms.
+This repository contains basic Machine Learning Algorithms with jupyter notebook and the datasets used by algorithms.

 Algorithms :